-In the recent article of Dr. Richard Ebeling a professor at Citadel College of South Carolina USA to the Institute of Economic Research, he wrote “the hallmark of a truly free market is all association and relationships are based on voluntary agreement and mutual consent.
+In the recent article of Dr. Richard Ebeling a professor at Citadel College of South Carolina USA to the Institute of Economic Research, he wrote “the hallmark of a truly free market is when all associations and relationships are based on voluntary agreement and mutual consent.
 Then Dr. Walter E. William a professor at George Mason University USA succinctly echoed it as, in the free market society, people are morally and legally viewed as sovereign individuals, possessing rights to their life, liberty, and honestly acquired property.
 Dr. Ebeling finalized his interpretation by stating that in free-market practice, you only improve your own position by improving the circumstances of others.

-But unfortunately on the continent of Africa, which I have specialized my writing for, it huge problem is the inability to distinguish the phase-one market engagement from phase-two market relations as described in this article.
-Knowing the difference between leveraging on college reputation and family credence if any to establish a perceptional network towards the second stage of justifying, whether you could live up to expectation in accordance with the market perception of you.
-It is observed most of the actors fail in the latter, then turn to join and adopt a radical view of socialist mainstream ideology, which it adepts are mostly noted in association with weak professional skills to independently discharge task to the satisfaction of customers in comparison to the perception of competence raised around themselves as a brand hence the socialist viewpoint of coerced market control becomes a camouflage to sustain sovereignty of brand perception lacking a corresponding service satisfaction.
-And such an act only offers protection in favour of service owners of their poor market engagement as injustices against the customers’ ability and legal right to question the poor standards of services offered by the market.
+But unfortunately on the continent of Africa, which most of my writings are based on, the huge problem that disturbs the economic market is the inability to distinguish the phase-one market engagement from phase-two market relations, as described above in this article.
+Knowing the difference between leveraging on college reputation and family credence, if any, to establish a perceptional network towards the second stage of justifying, whether you could live up to expectation in accordance with the market perception as an individual unit performance is very relevant.
+It is observed that most of the actors in such a market fail to the test of the latter, and rather turn to join and adopt a radical view of socialist mainstream ideology, which it adepts are mostly noted to build cover-up of cult circle, with most cases weak individual professional unit to independently discharge tasks to the satisfaction of customers, in comparison to the perception of competence initiated around themselves as an individual brand unit.
+Hence, the socialists’ viewpoint of coerced market control becomes a camouflage to sustain sovereignty of brand perception, lacking a corresponding service satisfaction.
+And such an act only offers protection in favour of service providers against the customers’ ability and legal right to question the poor standards of services offered in the market.